Computer-Tsu/Time/README.md

 PST = UTC -8, PDT = UTC -7<br>

 New Windows installs default to Pacific time.<br>
+New Apple Mac default to Cupertino Washington, Pacific time.<br>
 You can add a second clock to Windows system tray and it can be Universal Coordinated Time.<br>
 When an app or OS (Google Android) doesn't provide UTC or GMT as a choice, choose Reykjavik for UTC.<br>